python-openxml/python-docx/docs/dev/analysis/features/text/tab-stop-specification.rst

 * Tab stops have a type (w:val), which allows the specification of left, center, right, decimal, bar, and list (implementation unknown) alignment.

-* Tab stop positions (w:pos) are stored in XML in units of 1,440ths of an inch, units called "twips."
+* Tab stop positions (w:pos) are stored in XML in twips.

 Specimen XML
 ~~~~~~~~~~~~